-Next, names and addresses of a randomly selected male population aged 40-80 years were drawn from the municipal register of Utrecht, a large sized town in the middle part of The Netherlands.
-1230 invitation letters were sent to male inhabitants of Utrecht by means of a selection from the municipal register.
-From this group 390 men volunteered for participation (participation rate of 31.7%).
-From the 630 volunteers we excluded those who did not live independently and subjects who were not physically or mentally able to visit the study center independently (n=16).
+aged 40-80 yr were drawn from the municipal register of Utrecht, a large-sized town in the middle part of The Netherlands, and 1230 invitation letters were sent to male inhabitants of Utrecht by means of a selection from the municipal register.
+From this group, 390 men volunteered for participation (participation rate of 31.7%).
+From the 630 volunteers, we excluded those who did not live independently and subjects who were not physically or mentally able to visit the study center independently ($n = 16$).
 No additional health-related eligibility criteria were used.
-Of the remaining 614 men eventually 400 men were randomly selected to participate.
-To yield equal numbers in each age-decade from the age of 40 to 80, we sampled 100 men in each decade of age.
-All participants gave written informed consent before enrolment in the study and the institutional review board of the University Medical Center Utrecht approved the study.
+Of the remaining 614 men, eventually 400 men were randomly selected to participate.
+To yield equal numbers in each age-decade from the age of 40-80, we sampled 100 men in each decade of age.
+All participants gave written informed consent before enrollment in the study, and the institutional review board of the University Medical Center Utrecht approved the study.